python-qt-tools/PyQt5-stubs/doc/developer_guide.md

 We welcome contributors.

-Just keep in ming that this project is maintained by people working in their free time.
+Just keep in mind that this project is maintained by people working in their free time.
 We are usually quite reactive, but it may happen that a contribution stays without feedback for a while.
 Don't be surprised and if you don't get feedback withing one month, don't hesitate to signal it in the issue.